Prepping can be so darn expensive, and it’s one of the main reasons many folks refuse to start their journey to preparedness.

 Painkillers

-In a post-SHTF world, hospitals will be barely operating, and there’s a high chance you or one of your family members could sustain disaster-related injuries.
-The pain will be excruciating, and the situation could be highly uncomfortable, especially if it takes longer to find help or treat the injury.
+In a post-SHTF world, hospitals will be barely operating, and there’s a high chance you or one of your family members can sustain disaster-related injuries.
+The pain may be excruciating, and the situation will be highly uncomfortable, especially if it takes longer to find help or treat the injury.

 This scenario is why you should include pain medications in your list of survival supplies.
 Painkillers like Tylenol, Aspirin, or Advil will help reduce the ache of these injuries, so pop a few of them in your first aid kit before things go south.